“Learn how over 500,000 babies were trained to sleep through the night the natural way”.

 She is told to simply listen to the baby cry, observing how long it continues.
 Thus she can establish the typical pattern of crying as "normal" for her child.

 In this section there is no mention of any action taken.
 No instruction, education, or encouragement is offered during this “training” period.
-She is warned against ever responding to a crying infant, or else she will be “digging for yourself that big black hole of endless sleepless nights into the toddler years.”
+In fact, the mother is warned against responding to a crying infant, or else she will be guilty of “digging for yourself that big black hole of endless sleepless nights into the toddler years.”

 The book claims most babies stop night waking by eight weeks.
-However, whether baby has learned the 'skill' or not is irrelevant: When the baby reaches the age of eight weeks, mother is instructed to withdraw all attention to the baby at nighttime, period.
+However, it turns out that whether baby has learned the 'skill' or not is irrelevant: When the baby reaches the age of eight weeks, mother is instructed to withdraw all attention to the baby at nighttime, period.

 “Any crying will be temporary, lasting from five to 45 minutes… Generally, it takes three nights.”
 (Page 123)